Rish2204/Pravis-Boutique/backend/README.md

-# FastAPI Backend
+# Pravis Boutique API

-A simple FastAPI backend application with a "Hello, World!" endpoint.
+A FastAPI backend for the Pravis Boutique application, providing voice API integration, authentication, and analytics.

 ## Prerequisites